Schiessbecher

 The Schiessbecher (alternatively: Schießbecher) - literally "shooting cup" - was a German grenade launcher of World War II.

 A Gewehrgranatgerät ("rifle grenade device") based on rifle grenade launcher models designed during World War I it fitted to the end of a rifle, the grenade being propelled by a special rifle cartridge.
 The Schiessbecher was introduced in 1942 and intended to replace all previous rifle grenade launcher models in use by German armed forces.

-The Schiessbecher rifle grenade launcher could be used against infantry, fortifications and light armored vehicles up to a range of 280 m.
+The Schiessbecher rifle grenade launcher could be used against infantry, machine gun nests, small strongpoints and light armored vehicles up to a range of 280 m.
 For these differing tasks several specialized grenades with accompanying special propelling cartridges were developed for the Schiessbecher.
 The rifle grenade propelling cartridges fired a wooden projectile through the barrel to the rifle grenade that upon impact automatically primed the rifle grenade.